 The session included the following presentations:

-The Entrepreneur Artist: The Business of Being a Professional Artist
+Fall 2011 - Entrepreneur Artist: Business of Being a Professional Artist

 On Tuesday, Sept.
 27, Jeff de Boer kicked off the fall season of the Public Art 101 professional development series.
 He spoke on his journey of becoming a professional artist, and shared his stories of how to build a business and a reputation, all while addressing the passion and pitfalls of a challenging and yet infinitely rewarding industry.

 Thanks to Jeff and all who attended this session.

 The following are the presentations made available through the first series of Public Art 101 sessions that ran from February to June 2011.